Birch Copse Primary School

 - 10.4: What arrangements does the school have for feedback from parents, including compliments and complaints?

 A parent questionnaire is sent out yearly.
 Regular feedback can be received at Parent/Teacher discussion meetings.
 We have an open door policy and all teaching staff are available to speak to parents at the end of a school day.
-We have a complaints procedure, details of which can be requested at the school office.
+The normal school complaints procedure would apply if a parent/carer had a specific complaint about SEND provision.

 5. Specialist services available / accessed by the school